 Do not trap a reluctant cat in a contest of will.
 A better approach is to reset to the last version of the box they trusted, then move forward in smaller steps.
 If you want the full long-form switching process, use the main pine litter transition guide.

-1A Four-Step Reset That Usually Works
+1A Four-Step Reset Plan

 Step 1: Go Back One Layer